ManiPerez913/VIT-GPA-Calculator/README.md

 - [Contributing](#contributing)
 - [License](#license)

-VIT-GPA-Calculator is a Python application that extracts course grade data from a PDF file, calculates your current CGPA, and allows you to simulate grade improvements.
+VIT-GPA-Calculator is a Python application that extracts course grade data from a PDF file (specifically, your VIT grade history), calculates your current CGPA, and provides powerful simulation and planning tools.
 It uses the [Camelot](https://camelot-py.readthedocs.io/en/master/) library to parse tables from PDFs and [Pandas](https://pandas.pydata.org/) for data manipulation.
+The advanced version leverages the [Rich](https://rich.readthedocs.io/en/stable/) library for a visually appealing and interactive command-line interface.

 ## Features

+- **Data Extraction and Cleaning:**
     - Extracts table data from PDF files using Camelot.
-- Cleans and processes data to extract course codes, course titles, credits, grades, and dates.
+    - Cleans and processes data to extract course codes, course titles, credits, grades, and dates (or result declaration dates).
+    - Handles variations in PDF formats and automatically detects the header row.
+    - Normalizes course titles for accurate duplicate detection.
+    - Removes duplicate course entries, keeping the most recent grade.
+    - Filters out invalid grades.

+- **CGPA Calculation and Analysis:**
-- Calculates current CGPA excluding courses with grade 'P'.
+    - Calculates current CGPA, excluding courses with a 'P' grade.
+    - Provides a detailed grade distribution analysis (number of credits for each grade).
+    - Presents a summary of total courses and current CGPA.
-- Displays a detailed analysis of grade distribution and courses by grade.
+    - Displays courses grouped by grade.

+- **Simulations and Planning:**
+    - **Grade Improvement Simulation:**
+        - Allows simulating the impact of improving grades in specific courses.
+        - Converts credits from a lower grade to a higher grade.
+        - Calculates and displays the projected CGPA after improvements.
+        - Interactive menu to add, view, reset, and finalize improvement changes.
+    - **Future Courses Simulation:**
+        - Allows adding planned future courses with predicted grades and credits.
+        - Calculates and displays the projected CGPA, including future courses.
+        - Interactive menu to add, view, reset, and finalize future course additions.
+    - **Target CGPA Planning:**
+        - Helps plan to reach a desired target CGPA.
+        - Two input modes:
+            - **Course-by-Course:**  Enter details for individual future courses.
+            - **Aggregate Mode:** Enter groups of courses with total credits and descriptions.
+        - Calculates the required average grade points per credit to achieve the target.
-- Simulates grade improvements and calculates potential new CGPA.
+        - (Course-by-Course Mode) Simulates predicted grades and shows the projected CGPA.
+        - (Aggregate Mode) Displays valid grade combinations across course groups that meet or exceed the target CGPA.

+- **Visualization:**
+    - **Grade History Visualization:**
+        - Displays a table showing the cumulative CGPA progression over time.
+        - Includes a simple ASCII line graph visualizing the CGPA trend.
+    - **Grade Distribution Visualization:**
+        - Displays a bar chart of the grade distribution.
+        - Options to visualize the original distribution, the distribution after grade improvement simulation, or the distribution after future courses simulation.
+    - **ASCII Line Graph Visualization:**
+        -  A general-purpose function to display a simple ASCII line graph for any numeric data.

+- **User Interface (main_advanced.py):**
-- Enhanced user interface with Rich library for better visualization (in `main_advanced.py`).
+    - Enhanced user interface using the Rich library.
+    - Interactive menus and prompts for easy navigation.
+    - Clear and visually appealing output with tables, panels, and progress bars.
+    - Comprehensive instructions and error handling.
+    - ASCII art banner.

 ## Versions

 This project includes two versions of the main application:

 1.  **`main.py`**: A basic version of the GPA calculator with console output.
-2. **`main_advanced.py`**: An advanced version with a richer user interface using the Rich library for better visualization.
+2.  **`main_advanced.py`**: An advanced version with a richer user interface using the Rich library for better visualization and interactive features.

 ## Requirements